This guide will show you how to change the search engine in Microsoft Edge.

 - Privacy: You prefer a privacy-focused search engine like DuckDuckGo that doesn’t track your searches.

-- Result Quality: You find that a different search engine provides results more relevant to your typical queries.
+- Result Quality: You find that a different search engine provides results more relevant to your typical queries when you search for something.

-- Consistency: You want the same search engine across your desktop and mobile devices.
+- Consistency: You want the same search engine across your desktop and mobile devices for a consistent search experience.

 Steps to Change Your Edge Search Engine (Desktop)

-Follow these simple steps to set your preferred search engine in Microsoft Edge on your computer:
+Follow these simple steps to set your preferred search engine in Microsoft Edge on your computer.
+This will change the Microsoft Edge search behavior for the address bar.

 - Open Microsoft Edge on your computer.